30 septembrie 2024

 I hoped to solve three problems simultaneously: make the PCBs, buy the components and, if they have to come together, they'd better come mounted on the board!
 But the count at the fair doesn't match the count at home so, when I received the first version of the PCB, I realized that I had made some major mistakes, which could only be corrected by redesigning it.
 So, I redesigned it, changed its color from black to blue, made it thinner, from 2mm to just 1mm and ordered it without the components mounted because I was going to transfer them from the V1 boards to the V2 boards...

-Then, after I had done the transfer on the ten boards, I realized that in the selection process I had ordered the wrong circuit...
+Then, after I had done the transfer on all ten boards, I realized that in the selection process I had ordered the wrong circuit...
 AP2141 instead of AP2151.
 The difference?
-Well, the former commands the GPS when the command pin is grounded and the latter, correctly, commands the GPS when it receives the positive voltage command.
+Well, the former commands the GPS when the command pin is grounded and the later, correctly, commands the GPS when it receives the positive voltage command.
 So I've hit the wall again...

 Fortunately (remember?)
 I provided a hardware mean to permanently power the GPS... :-)